Rhymlore/htcondor-web/experimental/ospool/byoc/bridges2.md

 	... requested.

-It may take some time for Bridges 2 to establish the requested annex.
+It may take some time for Bridges-2 to establish the requested annex.

 ##### 4. Confirm that the Resources are Available